Advance Directives & End-of-Life Planning

 Don't all Advance Directives mean "Don't Treat"?

 Not only do Advance Directives dictate what measures a person does not want, they also include the treatment options a person would like to receive.
 It is a chance for a person to express his or her personal values and wishes for health care decisions.
-Even if life-sustaining treatments are limited by your Advance Directives, you will still receive other treatments that will help you with pain control and comfort.
+Even if life-sustaining treatments are limited by your Advance Directive, you will still receive other treatments that will help you with pain control and comfort.

 What is life-sustaining treatment?